Skip to main content

 Recognized Period of Parental Leave

 • This is governed by Article 11 of the Study and Examination Regulations of the University of South Bohemia.
+Detailed information is provided in Rector's Ordinance R246.

 • A student has the right to apply a deduction of the recognized period of parental leave from the total duration of studies regarding tuition fee obligations; this must be reported in a written notification.